 Adding to the issue of ad fatigue is the general issue of digital fatigue, or screen fatigue.
 This is where we spend so much of our waking time looking at screens that it impacts our health and makes us blind to other realities.

-Most people know that the top of their favourite website is going to be loaded with ad banners.
-Or that every third post on their social media feed will be an ad.
+Most people know that the top of their favourite website will be loaded with ad banners, or that every third post on their social media feed will be an ad.

 So even with the best intentions as a marketer, we’re already trying to overcome banner and ad fatigue in our audience before our ad has even been placed.